TNowalk/my-next-project-course/milestone-3.md

 };
 ```

-A simple little method, thanks to the middleware we can be sure that `req.project` will have the project object in it so we can simply respond with that.
-Let's wire up the route, open `api/project/index.js` and after `router.post('/', controller.create);` add this:
+A simple little method, thanks to the middleware we know that `req.project` will have the project object in it so we can simply respond with that.
+Let's wire up the route, open `api/project/index.js` and after the line with `router.post('/', controller.create);` add this:

 ```
 router.get('/:project', controller.get);
 ```

-Restart your server and type this in to the terminal:
+Restart your server (`Cmd + C` or `Ctrl + C`, then `npm start`) and type this in to the terminal:

+> Remember to replace `570bf5e1917b3688621e18f1` with the ID that is in your database

 ```
 curl http://localhost:3000/api/projects/570bf5e1917b3688621e18f1
 ```

 ```
-/* Example Response */
 {
   "_id": "570bf5e1917b3688621e18f1",
   "name": "Bunk Beds",